 Shrimp, Avocado, and Red Pepper Salad

-This Shrimp, Avocado, and Red Pepper Salad is a delicious option for an easy low-carb meal, and this recipe is also Keto, low-glycemic, gluten-free, dairy-free, South Beach Diet Phase One, and can be Paleo or Whole 30 with the right ingredient choices.
-Use the Diet-Type Index to find more recipes like this one.
+This Shrimp, Avocado, and Red Pepper Salad is a delicious option for an easy low-carb meal, and this recipe is also Keto, low-glycemic, gluten-free, and dairy-free.
+Use Salad Recipes to find more recipes like this one.

 A few days ago I posted 90 Healthy No-Heat Lunches for Taking to Work, and I don’t think I even included this favorite Shrimp, Avocado, and Red Pepper Salad from back in 2007, but this would make a great take-to-work salad, especially if you kept the avocado separate and mixed it in just before you eat.